 You can remove grass and weeds by using a post-emergent herbicide like glyphosate.
 Getting a professional to apply broad-spectrum herbicides can cost between $60 and $120 per application.
 However, you may need to apply more than once for complete grass removal.

-Besides, herbicides can harm the environment and your soil’s biology, and you will still need to dig up your lawn to remove the dead grass.
+Note: Most herbicides used for weed control can harm the environment and your soil’s biology.
+Plus, you will still need to dig up your lawn to remove the dead grass.

 Solarization

-Solarization is the process of covering the area where you want grass removed with a sheet of plastic for 6 to 8 weeks until the grass eventually dies off (along with weeds and pests).
-This method works better in sunny regions with warm climates.
+The solarization process involves covering the area where you want grass removed with a sheet of plastic for six to eight weeks until the grass eventually dies off (along with weeds and pests).
+This method works better in sunny, warm climates.

 Sheet mulching